About Endpoint Management

 - Lock apps and wipe the data on devices

 The device and app management requirements of your organization determine the Endpoint Management components in your Endpoint Management architecture.
 The components of Endpoint Management are modular and build on each other.
-For example, your deployment includes NetScaler Gateway to give users remote access to mobile apps and to track user device types.
-Endpoint Management is where you manage apps and devices, and NetScaler Gateway enables users to connect to your network.
+For example, your deployment includes Citrix Gateway to give users remote access to mobile apps and to track user device types.
+Endpoint Management is where you manage apps and devices, and Citrix Gateway enables users to connect to your network.

 The following diagram shows a general architectural overview of an Endpoint Management cloud deployment and its integration with your data center.